Philiooo/Calculator/README.md

-# Calculator
+# Calculator with python

-simple GUI - calculator with python
+simple GUI - calculator with tkinter

+Function
+- GUI with tkinker
+- Error handling for invalid input
+- Expandable with additional operators